-All users not required to obtain a wastewater discharge permit shall provide appropriate reports to the Industrial Waste Section upon request.
+All users not required to obtain a wastewater discharge permit/document shall provide appropriate reports to the Industrial Waste Section in response to a written notification or Ordinance requirementupon request.

-All users classified as Non-Significant Categorical Industrial Users shall provide appropriate reports to the Industrial Waste Section upon request.
+All users classified as Non-Significant Categorical Industrial Users shall provide appropriate reports to the Industrial Waste Section upon written request.
 At a minimum, this shall include the Annual Certification of continuing to meet the Non-Significant Categorical Industrial User criteria as required under 40 CFR Part 403.12(q).